Hartixs/Autobot/README.md

+## Precautions:
+1. Make sure the robot & the Remote Desktop is on same Wi-Fi network.
+2. Retrieve the ip address to connect to remote desktop. (_hostname -I_ [for ubuntu])
+3. When Localizing ensure that dynamic laser scan matches the existing SLAM map walls for best results.

 ## **Installation & Build Instructions**
 Clone or copy all the files provided in this repository into the src folder of our main ROS 2 workspace.
 (Except the website folder)